zhampel/rot-inv-conv/README.md

 python scripts/train.py -c config.yml
 python scripts/test.py  -c config.yml -m model1 -n 128
 ```
-where the YAML config file is specified via the `-c` flag, and the model to test over
+where the YAML config file is specified via the `-c` flag, and the model to test is given by `-m`.
-and the number of samples to test with are given by `-m` and `-n`, respectively.
 The directory structure of the image data set must look like the following:
 - PATH_TO_IMAGE_SET
   - img_data.dat